Ryan Kidd

-Ryan Andrew Kidd (born 6 October 1971) is an English former footballer who is now a youth-team coach at Blackburn Rovers.
+Ryan Andrew Kidd (born 6 October 1971) is an English former footballer who is a youth-team coach at Blackburn Rovers.

-A defender, he left Port Vale in 1992 and then spent ten years with Preston North End, before retiring from the game at age 30 due to injury.
+A defender, he left Port Vale in 1992 and then spent ten years with Preston North End before retiring from the game at age 30 due to injury.
 During his time at the club, Preston won promotion as Third Division champions in 1995–96 and Second Division champions in 1999–2000; and were one game away from promotion to the Premier League in 2001.
-He turned to coaching once his playing days finished, and was briefly the manager of Darlington in June 2010.
-He went on to coach at Bury, and was temporarily appointed joint caretaker-manager (with Chris Brass) in November 2016.
+He turned to coaching once his playing days finished and was briefly the manager of Darlington in June 2010.
+He went on to coach at Bury and was temporarily appointed joint caretaker manager (with Chris Brass) in November 2016.

 Playing career

 Port Vale

 Kidd graduated through the Port Vale youth team to sign his first professional forms under John Rudge in July 1990.
 He made one league start and three cup appearances as a substitute in the 1991–92 season, but was given a free transfer in May 1992 and moved on to Les Chapman's Preston North End, also of the Second Division.